WillofSteel-Devs/.github/profile/README.md

 Recruit troops, create armies, loot gold and attack your foes.
 All free.

-Will of Steel is one of the only (if not the only) RTS bot that offers an actual strategy game within the boundaries of Discord.
+Will of Steel is the only RTS bot that offers an actual strategy game within the boundaries of Discord.

 ## Discover more